gianlu9911/Progetto-IVA/README.md

    ```
    git clone https://github.com/gianlu9911/Progetto-IVA.git
    ```
-2) Very important: create a folder called 'saved_models' where to store your models.
+2) Very important: create a folder called 'saved_models/masa_models' where to store your models.
 Make sure to to download the models from here:
    ```https://huggingface.co/dereksiyuanli/masa/resolve/main/gdino_masa.pth```
 3) Create a virtual environment.
 With Conda you can run:
    ```